ghc-proposals/ghc-proposals/proposals/0000-forscoped_quantifier.rst

 With GHC's powerful type-level programming features, we need powerful abilities to explicitly bring local type variables into scope.

-To write some signatures ``ScopedTypeVariables`` extension is needed, but it is still has ambiguity for each unquantified type variable - is it local scoped or universal type variable.
+To write some signatures for ``ScopedTypeVariables`` extension is needed (or ``TypeAbstractions`` in some cases).
+But it still has ambiguity for each unquantified type variable - it could be either a local scoped type variable or a universal quantified type variable.

-This proposal Introduce ``forscope`` quantifier, which explicitly require local scope only or error otherwise.
+This proposal introduces ``forscope`` quantifier, which explicitly requires local scope only or throws an error otherwise.

 Proposed Change Specification
 -----------------------------

-ForScoped Quantifier "grab" local scope type variables only
+ForScoped Quantifier "grabs" local scope type variables only
 ::

   f :: forall a b. [a] -> [b] -> [(a, b)]